albrow/zoom/README.md

 To clarify, all you have to do to implement the `Model` interface is add a getter and setter for a unique id property.
 If you want, you can embed `zoom.RandomId` to give your model all the required methods.
-A struct with `zoom.RandomId` embedded will genrate a psuedo-random id for itself the first time the `ModelId` method is called iff it does not already have an id.
-The psuedo-randomly generated id consists of a machine identifier, an incremented atomic counter, the current unix time with millisecond precision, and an additional random string of characters.
+A struct with `zoom.RandomId` embedded will genrate a pseudo-random id for itself the first time the `ModelId` method is called iff it does not already have an id.
+The pseudo-randomly generated id consists of a machine identifier, an incremented atomic counter, the current unix time with millisecond precision, and an additional random string of characters.
 With ids generated this way collisions are extremely unlikely.